sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 each tenant administrator's access so that they can access the log information only for their SAS Viya tenant.

-This access is controlled by a combination of OpenSearch Dashboards-tenant spaces and Open Distro for Elasticsearch roles, back-end roles, and role mappings.
+This access is controlled by a combination of OpenSearch Dashboard-tenant spaces and OpenSearch roles, back-end roles, and role mappings.
 Scripts are provided to create everything that is needed for each scenario.
 For details, see
 [Manage Access Controls for a Tenant or Namespace](Limiting_Access_to_Logs.md#manage_access).